-Figure 1.
+Figure 3.
 A stand-alone MQe queue manager

-Figure 1 shows a standalone queue manager being used to support one or more applications that use queues to exchange data.
+Figure 3 shows a standalone queue manager being used to support one or more applications that use queues to exchange data.

-Figure 2.
+Figure 4.
 Small network configuration

-Figure 2 shows a small network configuration, where the central server queue managers use a pair of direct client/server connections to exchange information.
+Figure 4 shows a small network configuration, where the central server queue managers use a pair of direct client/server connections to exchange information.
 Each client queue manager uses a direct client/server connection to link to one of the server queue managers.
+A single queue manager can initiate either client or server connections, and respond as a server.
+In this case, the listener and the standard listener must have different port numbers.

-Figure 3.
+Figure 5.
 An integrated MQ family network

-Figure 3 (Figure 3) shows an MQe configuration where one of the queue managers has been configured with the bridge option and the pool of client channels has been directed at a single target MQ host/distributed server.
+Figure 5 an MQe configuration where one of the queue managers has been configured with the bridge option and the pool of client channels has been directed at a single target MQ host/distributed server.